 2. Specify, at a minimum, the conditions to be managed by the pharmacist through disease management and drug therapy management, the circumstances for which the pharmacist must notify the provider and any documentation or recordkeeping requirements.

 3. Specify that the pharmacist must follow the written drug therapy and disease management guidelines provided by the provider and may provide drug therapy and disease management services only pursuant to those guidelines.
 The guidelines shall specify, at a minimum, the specific drug, drugs or drug classes and the conditions to be managed by the pharmacist, the conditions and events for which the pharmacist must notify the provider and the laboratory tests the pharmacist may order.

 B. A provider who enters into a collaborative practice agreement under this section must have a previously established provider-patient relationship with a patient in order for that patient to be a part of the eligible group of patients who may be included under the collaborative practice agreement.

-B. A licensee who violates this section commits an act of unprofessional conduct.
+C. A licensee who violates this section commits an act of unprofessional conduct.

-D. For the purposes of this section:
+G. For the purposes of this section:

-1. "Initiate, monitor and modify does not include the selection of drug products not prescribed by the provider unless selection of the specific drug product is authorized by the written guidelines and protocols.
+2. Initiate, monitor and modify does not include a pharmacist's selection of drug products that are not prescribed by the provider unless the selection of specific drug products is authorized by the collaborative practice agreement.